 5. Check with your provider

-Finally, if nothing works, contact your service provider and ask for the resolution.
-If your SIM card is new, it might require to be activated before used.
+Finally, if nothing works, contact your service provider and ask for a resolution.
+If your SIM card is new, it might require to be activated before being used.
 Or there are other network issues that cause the problem for end-users.

 And, on that note, we can conclude this article.
 Thank you for reading and please spare some time to share your questions or suggestions with us.
 You can do so in the comments section below.